 For those of you who want proof or a more in-depth explanation of why I’ve given each medicine its label, feel free to read the commentary under each product and even follow the embedded links for further reading.
 (Some of the links lead to peer-reviewed scientific articles, so have fun with those if you want the bare, dusty facts.)

 However, I have to state the disclaimer that even parasite protection products officially labeled safe should really be designated “safe-ish.”
 All of these products are chemical compounds, and as such have more potential to cause a reaction than just, well, water.
-I’ve found one organic spray that is somewhat effective as a repellent, but I do not know of any natural pest control products that actually work as well as chemically-based ones.
+I’ve found one organic spray that is somewhat effective as a repellent, but I do not know of any natural pest control products that actually work as well as chemical-based ones.

 Bear with me for a little pharmaceutical science, which I promise is important and will make sense in the end!
 It’s simpler to identify medicines by their components, since many of them are essentially the same thing marketed under different brand names.